 The Adjudicating Committee comprises the School’s Scientific Committee and the Scientific Director.

-The Committee will make the selection on the basis of candidate’s scientific titles and qualifications.
+The Committee will make the selection based on candidate’s scientific titles and qualifications.

 A list of successful candidates and a list of suitably qualified candidates will be publicly posted on the School Board and on the web page www.fondazionesancarlo.it.
 Both lists will be expressed in order of merit, in terms of an ascending mark scale from 1 to 10.

 Before the deadline fixed by the Adjudicating Committee, successful candidates should produce the documents mentioned under art.
-7. In the event that one or more successful candidates fails to take up the offer of the place at the beginning of the course, the Committee will award the vacant place or places to suitably qualified candidates in strict adherence to the published order of merit.
+7. If one or more successful candidates fails to take up the offer of the place at the beginning of the course, the Committee will award the vacant place or places to suitably qualified candidates in strict adherence to the published order of merit.

 The data relating to surname, first name, place and date of birth, nationality and residency must be covered by a document attesting their validity.
 The School reserves the right to verify the truth of data contained in the identification document.
 Furthermore, the School reserves the right to request from the competent authority of the State in question a certificate relating to the candidate’s legal status.

 Course members must pursue their studies in accordance with a program approved by the Scientific Committee including the compulsory attendance of high formation seminars which amount to 250 hours.
 At the end of the course, students must pass the end of course assessment.
 Such an assessment will be based on subjects dealt with in the seminars, as mentioned in art.
 1.

 The School can exclude a student from the specialization course in case of: